Mayvy001/Task-1-Adesuji-Oluwatoyin-Racheal/README.md

 **PROJECT 2: Exploratory Data Analysis (EDA)**
+This project explores an e-commerce dataset to uncover meaningful patterns, trends, and insights.
+Using Microsoft Excel, I performed exploratory data analysis by examining key statistics, identifying data distributions, and analyzing customer and sales-related information.
+The goal was to transform raw data into actionable insights that can support business decisions and improve understanding of e-commerce performance.

 **Objective**
 To analyze a dataset to uncover patterns, trends, distributions, and key insights that support data-driven decisions.